 Company with $36 million SD 911 contract says outage caused by Missouri light pole installation

-A 911 outage affecting hundreds of calls for emergency services throughout South Dakota and beyond on Wednesday night was caused by a company installing a light pole in Kansas City, Missouri, according to Lumen.
-South Dakota’s 911 telecommunications provider.
+A 911 outage affecting hundreds of calls for emergency services throughout South Dakota on Wednesday night was caused by a company installing a light pole in Kansas City, Missouri, according to South Dakota’s 911 telecommunications provider Lumen, formerly known as CenturyLink.

 The outage included 911 services in South Dakota, Nebraska and Nevada.
 Another 911 service outage was reported in Texas, but Lumen said it does not provide 911 service there.